 Many of us are pretty in tune with our bodies.
-You can likely immediately point to that tight spot on your right shoulder that knots up when you’re tense.
+For example, you can likely point right away to that tight spot on your right shoulder that knots up when you’re tense.

 FYI: Egg terminology

-The number of these eggs (oocytes, to be precise) is steadily reduced so that when a baby girl is born, she has between 1 and 2 million eggs.
-(Sources differ slightly, but regardless, we’re talking about a seven-digit figure!)
+The number of these eggs (oocytes, to be precise) is steadily reduced so that when the baby is born, they have between 1 million and 2 million eggs left.

 Good question.
 The eggs are there, so what’s stopping the menstrual cycle from starting up?

 The menstrual cycle is on hold until you reach puberty.
 Puberty begins when the hypothalamus in your brain starts to produce gonadotropin-releasing hormone (GnRH).

 In turn, GnRH stimulates the pituitary gland to produce follicle-stimulating hormone (FSH).
 FSH begins the process of egg development and causes estrogen levels to rise.